VSen910/DevProjects/README.md

 DevProjects is a social platform for developers where they can share about their projects in a comprehensive manner.
 This way, they can gain recognition for their work also allowing other developers to find inspiration for their own project ideas.

+## Features

+- Create and delete posts with mandatory Github links
+- Upload relevant screenshots and recordings
+- Likes and comments on posts
+- Follow and unfollow users
+- Search for users
+- Feed with posts from followed users
+- Edit your profile

 ## Installation